MiniCube11/lang/README.md

 ## Run this project

-Make sure you have the latest Python version installed.
+Make sure you have Python installed on your computer.

 Running `lang.py` will open up an interactive repl.